Table of Contents

-Consider how you communicate the vision of the company to employees.
+Consider how you communicate the vision of the organization to employees.
 You should be able to explain how their individual role contributes to larger goals or the wider vision, so they have a clear understanding of what it is they are working toward.
-When employees are on board with where your business is headed, they’re more likely to feel engaged and connected with the work because they know exactly how they contribute to the wider vision.
+When employees are on board with where your organization is headed, they’re more likely to feel engaged and connected with the work because they know exactly how they contribute to the wider vision.

 Remote work can present challenges that traditional workplaces don’t face.
 Employees may need additional support or have questions on how best to complete certain tasks.
 If this proves difficult for them, it could result in poor performance or avoidance of these kinds of issues, making it harder for everyone involved.

 Remote team members may feel like they’re out of sight and out of mind.
 They may miss opportunities for promotions or salary raises if their contributions aren’t clearly visible to key stakeholders.
 Giving people meaningful feedback not only makes them more engaged but also improves overall morale.

 Convey appreciation any way you can in personal and public settings (and calls), so your remote team feels appreciated for what they do each day – even if it’s just catching up on the organization’s goals over coffee.
 This is especially important if your remote workers live in different parts of the world.
 Lively video calls can convey the message that every team member plays a key role in organization’s growth and success – especially important for those abroad that may feel more distant from their colleagues.

 Give remote employees flexibility to do their best work